canada-ca/open-source-logiciel-libre/en/directive.md

 #### Transparency

-6.1.6 Registering Open Source Software in use in the TBS designed website or location.
+6.1.6 Registering Open Source Software in use in the TBS designated website or location.

 #### Quality Assurance